Renilla-luciferin 2-monooxygenase: Chemical reaction

-In the process, coelenterazine is oxidized with a concurrent loss of CO_{2}, and a photon of blue light is emitted.
+In the process, coelenterazine is oxidized with a concurrent loss of carbon dioxide, and a photon of blue light is emitted.

 Biological function

 In Renilla reniformis, RLuc is found in membrane-bound intracellular structures within specialized light emitting cells, and is coupled with a closely interacting green fluorescent protein (RrGFP), and a Ca^{++} activated luciferin binding protein (RrLBP).
 Although the luciferase catalyzed oxidation of coelenterazine releases a photon of blue light (480 nm), this is not observed in vivo.
 Instead, the energy released by the reaction involving RLuc is passed via resonance energy transfer to the fluorophore of RrGFP and emitted as a green photon (505 nm), resulting in green bioluminescence observed from the animal.
 This process relies on a Förster resonance energy transfer (FRET) mechanism, increasing the emitted photon number approximately six-fold.

 Structure

 Renilla luciferase contains 311 amino acids, and is active as a nearly spherical single polypeptide chain monomer of 36 kDa, which have a tendency for self-association, forming inactive dimers and trimers.
 Like other dehalogenase-superfamily enzymes, it has a characteristic α/β-hydrolase fold sequence at its core and shares the conserved catalytic triad of residues employed by dehalogenases.
 In RLuc, the loop containing residues 153 – 163 is structurally flexible, facilitating greater diffusion of solvents into the active site, which contains a highly-conserved catalytic triad consisting of Aspartic Acid at residue 120, Glutamic Acid at residue 144, and Histidine at residue 285.